 The Graduate Minor Director or the Office of Student Services is available to help the student plan the courses for the minor to fit into the plan of study.
 Minor courses, whenever possible, should be taken earlier in the plan of study to avoid scheduling conflicts with the clinical courses.
 Courses that fulfill the requirements of a minor must be taken for a grade.

 A student needs to formally declare a minor by completing the MSN Minor form.
-The student must obtain signatures of the Minor Director and MSN/DNP Program Director, then submit the form to the Office of Student Services for approval.
+Prior to submitting the form, the student must obtain permission from the Minor Director and MSN/DNP Program Director.
 The minor is recorded on the student’s transcript.